kevinelliott/power_snoop/README.md

 require 'power_snoop'
 ```

-### Get power consumption for a Belkin WeMo Smart LED Bulb when it is turned off
+### Get consumption for a WeMo Smart LED Bulb when it is turned off

 ```ruby
 PowerSnoop::Devices::Wemo::SmartLEDBulb.consumption_when_off